danobi/vmtest-action/README.md

 This action wraps [vmtest][0] with a standard Github Actions interface to make it easy to plug `vmtest` into your CI.

+This action is designed to easily "drop in" to your existing CI workflows by leveraging `vmtest`'s ability to map the host userspace into the guest VM.
+In other words, any dependency wrangling or setup you do on the root host can be used inside the VM without additional configuration.

 ## Usage

 See [action.yml][1] for full manifest.